craftercms/docs/source/system-administrators/activities/authoring/main-menu-encryption-tool.rst

    export CRAFTER_ENCRYPTION_SALT=${CRAFTER_ENCRYPTION_SALT:="default_encryption_salt"}

 |

+Remember that you must change the pre-configured default values for the key and salt to secure your installation.

 To access the Studio encryption tool, from the top right of your browser, click on the ``Navigation Menu`` icon |mainMenu|, then click on ``Encryption Tool`` under *Global*.